Stephanie-hezekiah/LITA-CAPSTONE-PROJECT/README.md

 6. Calculated the average revenue per region using the sumif function (=sumif(region, north, sales)

 - Using SQL

+Queries to extract key insights based on the following questions.
+1. Retrieve the total sales for each product category.
+2. Find the number of sales transactions in each region.
+3. Find the highest-selling product by total sales value.
+4. Calculate total revenue per product.
+5. Calculate monthly sales totals for the current year.
+6. Find the top 5 customers by total purchase amount.
+7. Calculate the percentage of total sales contributed by each region.
+8. Identify products with no sales in the last quarter.

+Some of the queries:
 1. Retrieve the total sales for each product category:
 ```SQL
 SELECT Product, SUM(sales) AS total_sales